agranianupam/AURA_Cloud_Project_2026/README.md

 ## License

 This project is developed for academic purposes as part of the **BCSE355L — Cloud Architecture Design** course at VIT Vellore.

----

-## Contact

-For queries regarding this project, please reach out to any of the team members listed above.